All Episodes

 And you buy the plan in Mississippi or Alabama, and you get a company that can provide, and then you give options.

-Okay, for young people that are, you know, 22 to 35, they only want a catastrophic plan, then they can find a health doctor cooperative like Dr. Rumber in Wichita, have unlimited care for when they stub their toe or they need a flu shot or they need a checkup once a year, but they're generally healthy, but the catastrophic insurance, relatively inexpensive based on what your deductible is, then you're able to, you know, have insurance if the God forbid thing happens, heart attack, cancer, bad accident, then everybody's better off.
+Then they can find a health doctor cooperative like Dr. Rumber in Wichita, have unlimited care for when they stub their toe or they need a flu shot or they need a checkup once a year, but they're generally healthy.

-It's called a solution to a big problem, health care.
+It's called a solution to a big problem, healthcare.

-And while your premiums have gone up $8,000, imagine if your premiums would go down $5,000, and you'd have a better choice of care.
+And while your premiums have gone up $8,000, imagine if your premiums would go down $5,000 and you'd have a better choice of care.

 I mean, it's all this is so stupidly easy on the one hand, and they make it so complicated on the other hand.

-Um, so anyway, so that would be what the president did here is no small deal.
+So, anyway, so that would be what the president did here is no small deal.

 The president talked at length about the repatriation money that's brought back, the corporate tax.

-Why why are multinationals parking their money overseas?
+Why are multinationals parking their money overseas?

-You know, believes you keep hearing about belief.
+You keep hearing about Belize.

 I know people that have gotten dual citizenship in these countries.